KetenBieber/KetenBieber/README.md

   Develop embedded systems for robotics.
 Proficient in **EtherCAT**, **CAN/FDCAN**, **Modbus** for real-time motion control and industrial bus communication.

 - 💻 **Embedded & Simulation Validation**
   ROS/ROS2-based robot system integration and development.
-KetenBieberSkilled in **Gazebo** / **RViz** simulation, algorithm validation, and sim-to-real deployment.
+Skilled in **Gazebo** / **RViz** simulation, algorithm validation, and sim-to-real deployment.

 ---